-Non-U.S. Holders

-The following discussion applies to non-U.S. holders of the notes.
-You are a non-U.S. holder if you are a beneficial owner of a note and are for U.S. federal income tax purposes a non-resident alien individual, a foreign corporation, or a foreign estate or trust.
+Non-U.S. Holders.
+The following discussion applies to non-U.S. holders of the Trigger PLUS.
+A non-U.S. holder is a beneficial owner of a Trigger PLUS that, for U.S. federal income tax purposes, is a non-resident alien individual, a foreign corporation, or a foreign estate or trust.